 God is also transcendent because the immanence of God is NOT IDENTICAL with the WHOLE being of God. – Rajinder Kaur

-Hence, what Wazir has posited is a concept of God where His essential being exists as a single system comprising of bipolar aspects of which one is his Transcendent attributeless self that was infinite, ineffable, atemporal and timeless sans creation, whilst the other, i.e. His Immanent self, is its mutual opposite.
+Hence, what Wazir has posited is a concept of God where His essential being exists as a single system comprising of bipolar aspects of which one is his Transcendent attributeless self that was infinite, ineffable, atemporal and/ or timeless sans creation, whilst the other, i.e. His Immanent self, is its mutual opposite.
 Yet, despite this Immanent nature emerging with the becoming of creation, this single system (God) has nevertheless managed to somehow remain Transcendent.
-The inevitable question is how a theology can be logically coherent while affirming something, let alone God, to be infinite-finite, temporal-atemporal, and timeless-transitory at the same time and in the same respect?
+The inevitable question is how a theology can be logically coherent while affirming something, let alone God, to be infinite-finite and temporal-atemporal at the same time and in the same respect?

 For example, in one sense I am strong, say lifting a feather, but in another sense I am without strength, or weak, as when I try to lift a building.

-The analogy is flawed because unlike Waheguru who can be described by two mutually exclusive qualities, your analogy describes two separate situations for which two separate attributes can take effect.
-On the other hand, if we take only a single situation, then you cannot be described as both strong and weak at the same time in lifting either the feather or the building.
+The analogy is flawed because unlike Waheguru, who can be described by two mutually exclusive qualities, your analogy describes two separate situations for which two separate attributes can take effect.
+On the other hand, if we take only a single situation, then you cannot be described as being both strong and weak at the same time while lifting either the feather or the building.

 But there is another important factor that warrants further examination.
 In order for you to lift a feather, the following two essential components are required: 1) will or volition, i.e. your will to act, 2) an object, i.e. a feather.